I wasn’t born an optimist.

 I now believe that I live in a friendly Universe.

-I gave myself permission to say no to everyone and everything that I didn’t have the energy for. (which was nearly everyone and everything).
+Part of my process has been to give myself permission to say no to everyone and everything that I didn’t have the energy for. (which was nearly everyone and everything).

-Even though I had been brought up to believe that it’s selfish to think of yourself first, it became clear to me that my survival depended on my ability to give myself a new and deep level of love and self care.
+Even though I had been brought up to believe that it’s selfish to think of yourself first, it became clear to me that my survival depended on my ability to give myself a new and deep level of love and selfcare.

 And then, slowly, I began to notice, moments of joy popping up.